shallowmind32/shallowmind32.github.io/_posts/2017-12-31-tree-regularization.md

 To really drive the point home, we can take a look at a mimic DT that tries to explain why a patient would have trouble adhering to a HIV drug prescription \(EuResist).
 Again, we consulted clinical collaborators, who confirmed that the baseline viral load and the number of prior treatment lines, which are prominent attributes in our DT, are useful predictors.
 Several studies (<i>Langford, Ananworanich, and Cooper 2007, Socas et. al. 2011</i>) suggest that high baseline viral loads lead to faster disease progression and hence need multiple drug cocktails.
 Juggling many drugs tends to make it harder for patients to adhere to a prescription.

-## Interpretability as a priority.
+## Interpretability is a priority.

 The main takeaway here is a technique that encourages complex models to be well-approximated by human-simulatable functions without sacrificing too much on predictive performance.
 I think this flavor of interpretability is really powerful, and can allow domain experts to understand and approximately compute what a black-box model is doing.